jerry1970/windows-eu-keyboard/README.md

 ### New

-I'd like to add the following soon:
+I'd like to add the following:

 | character                            | dead key | key    |
 | ------------------------------------ | -------- | ------ |